How to Deal With Apathy in a Relationship: 5 Steps to Follow

 5. Enjoy your significant other’s company

-A big part of navigating your way through how to deal with apathy in your romantic relationship is by reminding yourself and your beloved of what you both enjoyed doing together in the relationship.
+A big part of navigating how to overcome apathy in your romantic relationship is by reminding yourself and your beloved of what you both enjoyed doing together.

 Think about the activities you both previously enjoyed doing together and take the necessary action to do those things together.
 This may reignite the excitement and passion in the relationship.